tldr-pages/tldr/pages/common/qrencode.md

 `qrencode -t ansiutf8 {{string}}`

-- Convert input from pipe to a QR code and print in terminal
+- Convert input from pipe to a QR code and print it in terminal:

 `echo {{string}} | qrencode -t ansiutf8`